-Check with personnel using power supplied by the unit and let them know the power is going to be turned off.
-Make sure the power shutdown will not create any hazards by accidentally turning off equipment that needs to be kept on (pumps, compressors, lights, etc.).
+Prior to shutting down the unit, check with personnel using power supplied by the unit and let them know the power is going to be turned off.
+Make sure the power shut down will not create any hazards by accidentally turning off equipment that needs to be kept on (pumps, compressors, lights, etc.).